Skip to main content

 More attractive than its predecessors, the X8S is nestled somewhere in the middle, with a more modern and appealing design than previous models, with rounded edges, and a large 5-inch touchscreen that’s both good-looking and functional.

-With various color and style options to choose from, the large display prominently displays the temperature, as well as time (digitally, or as an analog clock), humidity, indoor air quality, and other info you can add to the main dashboard (see below).
+With various color and style options to choose from, the large display prominently shows the temperature, time (digital or as an analog clock), humidity, indoor air quality, and other info you can add to the main dashboard (see below).
 I kept the default setting for the screen to illuminate when walking up to it, which is handy.
 Settings and preferences can be adjusted on the thermostat itself or via the First Alert app.

 Like most other smart thermostats, many functions can also be controlled with your voice via a smart speaker (supporting Google, Alexa, and Siri).